kaltura/kaltura-api-recipes/README.md

 # LucyBot recipes for the Kaltura API

 ## Installation
-Note that you will need access to two deploy keys: lucy_codegen, and lucy_recipes.
+Note that you will need access to two deploy keys: kaltura_lucy_codegen, and kaltura_lucy_recipes.
 Assuming these keys are in your ~/.ssh folder, you should all the following lines to ~/.ssh/config: